Amyboid/SkoolWhiz_Backend/README.md

     ```

 ### 6. **Swagger Documentation**

 The API is integrated with Swagger for interactive documentation and testing.
-You can access the Swagger UI by navigating to:
+You can easily interact with all the available endpoints, view their descriptions, send test requests, and explore the API directly through the Swagger UI.

+To access the Swagger UI, navigate to the following URL in your browser: